opengisch/QField/CONTRIBUTING.md

 ## Translations

 Please help translate QField to your language.
-Community efforst already made QField available in multiple languages.
+Community efforts already made QField available in multiple languages.
 However, translations are an ongoing effort with the fast pace development of QField, so regularly check your language.
 Learn more [how to become a translator on Transifex](https://docs.transifex.com/getting-started-1/translators#joining-a-translation-team).

 ## New features, enhancements and bug fixes